-After the COVID-19 pandemic forced the Hall of Fame Selection Committee to postpone voting on a 2021 class, the tradition returned Monday night as the six-person 2020 group was inducted in Toronto.
+After the COVID-19 pandemic forced the Selection Committee to postpone voting on a 2021 class, the tradition returned as the six-person 2020 group was inducted in Toronto.
 Jarome Iginla, Marian Hossa, Kevin Lowe, Doug Wilson, Kim St-Pierre and Ken Holland were honored and finally able to deliver their speeches for the momentous occasion.

-Let’s take a look at who the Hall might be calling come next June.
+Let’s take a look at who might make up the Hockey Hall of Fame Class of 2022.

 Henrik finished with 1,330 games played and 240 goals and 1,070 points.
 He won the Hart and Art Ross Trophies in 2010, and was a two-time NHL First Team All-Star.
 He holds five Canucks franchise records for assists (830), assists in a single season (83), most consecutive regular season games played (679), points in a single season (112), and is the team’s all-time leading scorer (1,070 points).
 Like Daniel, Henrik won gold at the 2006 Olympics and 2013 World Championship with Sweden.